Your browser is not supported for this experience.

 Where nature, culture, and flavour meet year-round

-Welcome to Kelowna, where sun‑kissed vineyards meet shimmering lake views and every moment invites adventure.
-In the heart of British Columbia’s Okanagan Valley, Kelowna is a four‑season playground filled with flavour, energy, and warmth.
-Sip world‑class wines, stroll orchard‑lined roads, hike to panoramic lookouts, or unwind on sandy lakeside beaches.
+Welcome to Kelowna, a city in British Columbia’s Okanagan Valley known for its lakeside setting, surrounding vineyards, and four-season lifestyle—and proudly recognized as a UNESCO City of Gastronomy.
+Here, sun-kissed vineyards meet shimmering lake views, and every moment invites adventure.
+In the heart of the valley, Kelowna is a place filled with flavour, energy, and warmth.
+Sip world‑class wines, stroll orchard-lined roads, hike to panoramic lookouts, or unwind on sandy lakeside beaches.
 Whether you are here for farm‑fresh cuisine, arts and culture, or outdoor exploration, Kelowna is where memories are made and stories begin.

 Cradled by mountain ranges and embraced by Okanagan Lake, Kelowna is a sanctuary of natural beauty.
 The lake stretches 135 km and connects communities along its shoreline, while a semi‑arid climate brings long, warm summers and short, mild winters.
 With a metro population of more than 250,000 people, Kelowna is the largest city in the valley and the hub for transportation, business, and culture.